The goal: get the

 The deprecation warning links to this github issue.
 It looks like the pip maintainers are going to remove the

 --install-option flag.
-This issue is relatively new and is in TODO list at the time of writing this blog.
+This issue is relatively new and is on the TODO list at the time of writing this blog.

 Traceback (most recent call last): File "/Users/transang/python/packages-bin/aws", line 19, in <module> import awscli.clidriver ModuleNotFoundError: No module named 'awscli'